SU-SOE/soe_profile/README.md

 Description
 ---

 This is the main installation profile for School of Engineering's self service platform.
+It is similar to SU-SWS/stanford_profile, and shares common parts via the stanford_profile_helper module.

 Accessibility
 ---